dakotafabro/dakotafabro/README.md

 - a mental health API
 - an app that would help others with ADHD manage their daily task load
 - an online tool that helps people structure an effective response in social or relational conflict
-- an educational tool that would improve existing school CRMs
+- Data Analytics Professional Google Certificate

 #### 🧠 learning/diving further into...
 - TypeScript
 - React Native
 - Database Architecture & Design
-- Data Structures & Algorithms (can never do too many DSA Qs)
+- GraphQL
-- APIs that humans can consume
+- Data Viz

 #### 📖 reading...
 - Parable of the Sower by Octavia Butler